 In most cases, there is usually very little bleeding after the placement of dental implants.
 A certain amount of bleeding is to be expected following any surgery.
 A small amount of bleeding, oozing, or redness in the saliva for 1 or 2 days is common.
 Remember that a lot of saliva and a little blood can look like a lot of bleeding.
 A blood clot should form in the extraction socket.
 This is a normal part of the healing process.
 It is important to remember, if the bleeding appears abnormal or if there are any concerns about bleeding, patients should contact the office or Dr. Maranon immediately for further instructions.

-Some patients that take blood thinners (Warfarin/Coumadin, Plavix, aspirin) to prevent or to treat conditions like strokes, blot clots, or heart attacks.
-It is very important for patients to discuss their use of any of these medications with Dr. Maranon.
-It is sometimes necessary to adjust these medications before surgery.
+Some patients take blood thinners (Warfarin/Coumadin, Plavix, aspirin) to prevent or to treat conditions like strokes, blot clots, or heart attacks.
+It is very important for patients to discuss their use of any of these medications with Dr. Maranon, as it is sometimes necessary to adjust these medications before surgery.
 Dr. Maranon will need to discuss the surgical procedure with the patient’s prescribing physician and determine if adjustments in their medications is necessary.
-Patients on these medications are more likely to have bruising and more importantly excessive bleeding.
+Patients on these medications are more likely to have bruising, and more importantly, excessive bleeding.